 Android APK packager for Python scripts and apps

 python-for-android is a packaging tool for Python apps on Android.
-You can create your own Python distribution including the modules and dependencies you want, and bundle it in an APK along with your own code.
+You can create your own Python distribution including the modules and dependencies you want, and bundle it in an APK or AAB along with your own code.

 - Different app backends including Kivy, PySDL2, and a WebView with Python webserver.